dojot/docs/source/mosca-tls.rst

 payload sent with this request should be a JSON containing the end entity password and a CSR file (certificate intention) in base64 format.

-Note that the URL is 'routed' by the API gateway.
+Note that the URL is routed by the API gateway.
 As in other APIs in dojot, a JWT is needed.
-You can find how to generate and how to use such token in :ref:`Using API interface`.
+You can find how to generate and how to use such token in :doc:`using-api-interface`.

 In order to create the CSR file and ask for a certificate signature, a user can use a helper script called 'Certificate Retriever', which is detailed in